-Published several years ago these O’Reilly books are still useful & relevant for the current and new system administratiors.
-Although these books may not cover latest version of operating systems yet these explains very well the underlaying technical details and process which have not changed over the years.
+Published several years ago these O’Reilly books are still useful & relevant for the current and new system administrators.
+Although these books may not cover latest version of operating systems yet these explains very well the underlying technical details and process which have not changed over the years.

 Most of these books are available as kindle Edition, to instantly get these books & read on any device you can join Amazon Kindle Unlimited 30-Day Free Trial & download Kindle Cloud Reader to instantly buy and Read Kindle books in your browser,.

 To buy these books from Amazon.com click on the book image.

 1. Essential System Administration: Tools and Techniques for Linux and Unix Administration

 “A classic system administration books last released in year 2002 but still much relevant and helpful for system administrators”

 Targeted at beginners, provides hand on approach to real world by explanation and examples.
 Several Unix flavors such as AIX, FreeBSD, HP-UX, Solaris, Tru64 along with Linux environments are covered along with DHCP, USB devices, automation tools, SNMP , network management, LDAP and PAM topics.

 2. Learning the UNIX Operating System, Fifth Edition